What is the Fasting Mimicking Diet?

 - Reduction in bodyfat by 0.5%+ sustained for at least 1 week following FMD i.e. no immediate bounce-back

-- Absence of significant increases in measures of stress, adrenal stress, heart rate variability or sleep quality
+- Absence of significant increases in measures of stress, cortisol, heart rate variability or sleep quality

 Overall I was mainly interested in the longevity related outcomes whilst a friend I partnered with to practice FMD, David, was more interested in weight loss and bodyfat.